-- Students may only have #2 lead pencils (no mechanical pencils), eraser, and a highlighter on their desk.
-Calculators and scratch paper will be provided by proctor, if needed for exam. - 2.
-Everything brought into the room (backpacks, purses, cell phones, hats, snacks, water, etc.) must be placed at the front of the room at the student's own risk. - Only head adornments of a medical or religious nature are permitted during examinations.
-Hats, hoodies, beanies, and/or other ornamental head coverings must be removed and left with other non-essential paraphernalia in the instructor-/proctor-designated locations - 4.
-All cell phones must be turned off and placed in backpack (no cell phones on desk or in students' pockets). - 5.
-All watch devices with internet capability must be placed in the front of the room with the student's belongings. - Faculty will be present during entire exam and actively monitoring student behaviors. - 7.
+- 1. Students may only use #2 lead pencils.
+A piece of scratch paper will be provided by proctor or instructor. - Everything brought into the room (backpacks, purses, cell phones, hats, snacks, water, etc.) must be placed at the front or back of the room or in lockers at the student's own risk. - Only head adornments of a medical or religious nature are permitted during examinations.
+Hats, hoodies, beanies, and/or other ornamental head coverings must be removed and left with other non-essential paraphernalia in the instructor-/proctor-designated locations. - 4.
+Use of a cell phone to access the exam may be needed with certain students, but then all cell turned off and placed in backpack (no cell phones on desk or in students' pockets). - 5.
+All watch devices with internet capability must be placed with the student's belongings at the front or back of the room. - 6.
+Faculty or proctor will be present during entire exam and actively monitoring students. - 7.
 Students may not talk during the exams. - 8.
-Students must keep their eyes on their own exam at all times. - 9.
-Once the exam has begun students may not approach the instructor to ask questions or seek clarification. - 10.
-Students may not leave the room and return once the exam has begun.
+Students must keep their eyes on their own computer screen at all times. - 9.
+Hands must be kept on the table during the exam. - 10.
+Once the exam has begun students may not approach the instructor/proctor to ask questions or seek clarification about exam questions or content.
+If related to technical issues, the student will be permitted to ask the instructor or proctor. - 11.
+Students may not leave the room once the exam has begun.
 Students must use restrooms prior to exam.
-In the event of a medical emergency, students may leave, but the allotted time will not change. - 11.
-Students who arrive late will still be allowed to take the exam, but the stop time will remain the same. - 12.
-Exams will be timed and collected when time is up. - 13.
-Students may only access the HESI test site on the computer while taking an electronic exam.
-Students may not minimize the site, exit the site, or use chat during the exam. - 14.
-After completing the examination, students will leave the classroom and not return until instructed by faculty once all students have finished the exam. - 15.
-Students are required to be present and well prepared to take all examinations.
-Only students with excused absences will be given the opportunity to take a make-up exam.
-An excused missed scheduled exam are considered when extreme circumstance have occurred.
-Extreme circumstances are considered, but not limited to:
+This will lead to the exam being submitted with the number of questions completed and without any changes.
+Student having technical issues will be allowed to leave the room to contact Tech Support.
+In the event of a medical emergency, students may leave, but the allotted time will not change. - 12.
+Student are expected to be present at the start of the schedule time for the exam.
+Failure to arrive within 15 minutes from the start of the scheduled time will result with the student receiving a zero for the exam.
+The first time a student arrives late from the scheduled time and before the 15-minute deadline the student will still be allowed to take the exam, but the stop time will remain the same. - 13.
+Students who arrive late to more than one exam will not be allowed to take the exam and receive a zero or no credit for the exam. - 14.
+Exams are timed and at end of time allotment, remaining questions will need to be filled in randomly with one of the answer choices then submitted.